eigenwallet/rendezvous-server-docker-compose/README.md

 ```

 This will guide you through the setup process.
 You need to expose the port to the public internet (check the `.env` file).

+The script will build the rendezvous server from source and run it in the background.